 1.5.3.1 Collaborative Interchange: A mode of ITU-T and JTC 1 collaboration aimed at producing one or more common (or twin) text Recommendations | International Standards by means of close liaison and synchronized approval (see clause 7).

-1.5.3.2 Collaborative Team (CT): (1) A mode of ITU-T and JTC 1 collaboration aimed at producing one or more common (or twin) text Recommendations | International Standards by means of common meetings and synchronized approval (see clause 8); (2) A group composed of individuals from a JTC 1 SC and an ITU-T SG that collaboratively develops common (or twin) text for one or more Recommendations | International Standards (see clause 8).
+1.5.3.2 Collaborative Team (CT): (1) A mode of ITU-T and JTC 1 collaboration aimed at producing one or more common (or twin) text Recommendations | International Standards by means of common meetings and synchronized approval (see clause 8); (2) A group composed of individuals from a JTC 1 SC and from an ITU-T SG that collaboratively develops common (or twin) text for one or more Recommendations | International Standards (see clause 8).

+NOTE – In JTC 1, a Collaborative Team is similar to a Working Group to the maximum extent possible.

-1.5.3.3 Identical Recommendations | International Standards (or "common text"): These are Recommendations and International Standards which were developed jointly by ITU-T and ISO/IEC and have identical text.
-This expression "Identical Recommendations | International Standards" is the title of clause 2.1 in common texts according to the presentation style specified in Appendix II.
+1.5.3.3 Identical Recommendations | International Standards (or "common text"): Recommendations and International Standards which were developed jointly by ITU-T and ISO/IEC and have identical text.
+The expression "Identical Recommendations | International Standards" is the title of clause 2.1 in common texts.

-1.5.3.4 Paired Recommendations | International Standards (or "twin text"): These are Recommendations and International Standards which were developed in close collaboration between ITU-T and ISO/IEC, and whose texts are technically aligned but not identical.
-The expression "Paired Recommendations | International Standards" is the title of clause 2.2 in common texts according to the presentation style specified in Appendix II.
+1.5.3.4 Paired Recommendations | International Standards (or "twin text"): Recommendations and International Standards which were developed in close collaboration between ITU-T and ISO/IEC, and whose texts are technically aligned but not identical.
+The expression "Paired Recommendations | International Standards" is the title of clause 2.2 in common texts.

+1.5.3.4bis Registration: Assignment of an unambiguous identifier to an object in a way which makes the assignment available to interested parties.

+1.5.3.4ter Registration Authority: An entity entitled and trusted to perform the registration service as described in an ITU-T Recommendation | International Standard, and operating under the rules set forth by ITU-T and/or ISO and IEC.

 1.5.3.5 Working Level Group: A generic term to refer to a group of individuals in a JTC 1 SC responsible for progressing work on a specific project or a group of individuals in an ITU-T SG responsible for progressing work on a specific Question (see clause 7).

+NOTE – In JTC 1, a Working Level Group is similar to a Working Group to the maximum extent possible.

 1.6 Abbreviations

 For the purposes of this Guide, the following abbreviations apply.